intxgo/go-test-servers/README.md

-# go-socks5-server
+# go-test-servers

+Command line utility that implements multiple types of servers for testing comms clients

-SOCKS5 Server for testing
+- SOCKS5